TheValemagne/Multicore-Sobel/ReadME.md

 # Multicore- und GPU-Computing: Projekt WS 2022-23

 Implementation of horizental [sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) for black and white images with use of GPU and Multicore power.
 This projet tests the new features of OpenMP 5.0 or higher for a project at the HTW Saar.
-GPU-Offloading is an experimental festure, currently supported for few c and c++ compilers ([list of OpenMP compilers](https://www.openmp.org/resources/openmp-compilers-tools/)).
+GPU-Offloading is an experimental feature, currently supported for few c and c++ compilers ([list of compilers](https://www.openmp.org/resources/openmp-compilers-tools/)).
+Device offload was introduced in OpenMP 4.5, but the loop construct only in the version 5.0.

-OpenMP 5 with teams and SIMD directives are not supported by MinGW or MSVC compilers on Windows.
+OpenMP 4.5 with teams, target and OpenMP with loop directive are not supported by MinGW or MSVC compilers on Windows.
+These compilers fully support OpenMP 2.5 and some clauses of version 3.1, as SMID from version 4.0.

 Before to compile sobel codes, you need to install some software:
 - Install OpenCV (we used vc15) on the [official web site](https://opencv.org/releases/) for Windows.
 We use it to load and write images.